MJ: Well, hello, Michelle! Can you believe we’re back again in just two weeks? I hope you’ve had time to come up with a new joke.

 MICHELLE: Alive and potentially culpable!
 This really does sound pretty neat, though.
 I do like a good mystery.

-MELINDA: I’m certainly intrigued!
+MJ: I’m certainly intrigued!
 So would you like to talk a bit about our mutual read this week?

 Ran and the Gray World is a seven-volume seinen series by Aki Irie.
 In this first volume, we’re introduced to Ran, a headstrong fourth-grader, who lives with her father and older brother, Jin.
 Ran and Jin’s mother, Shizuka, doesn’t live with them because her presence is required elsewhere to keep a pair of mysterious giant doors from opening.
 She’s a Grand Sorceress and it soon becomes apparent that Ran, at least, has inherited her mother’s abilities (and impulsivity).
 I’m assuming Shizuka also gave her the sneakers, currently far too large, which allow her to transform into a teenage version of herself.
 For his part, Jin has a magic coat that allows him to transform into a wolf, perfect for tracking Ran when she goes off on ill-advised adventures.